suizokukan/wisteria/ROADMAP.md

 [CURRENT] v.
 0.1.4

+[DONE] task-185

+Bugfix: modified the way 'wmi' is required in pyproject.toml.

+    * modified the way 'wmi' is required in pyproject.toml (task-185)

+    * set version to '0.1.4rc2'

+    * Pylint: 10/10

 [DONE] v.
 0.1.3

 Wisteria can be executed on Linux & Windows systems; wim is now a dependency